MarioSieg/soliton_engine/docs/onboarding/1-Introduction.md

-## Lunam Engine - Introduction
+## Soliton Engine - Introduction

-This guide will help you get started with Lunam Engine.
+This guide will help you get started with Soliton Engine.
 It is a simple but powerful realtime 3D game/simulation engine written in modern C++ 20 and Lua.<br>
 A game engine is a software framework designed for the creation and development of video games, simulations and other interactive software.<br>
-Most game engine are very complex and hard to understand, but Lunam is designed to be easy to use and understand.<br>
+Most game engine are very complex and hard to understand, but Soliton is designed to be easy to use and understand.<br>

 ## Clone the repository
 Clone the repository from GitHub.
 Someone will need to provide you with access to the repository.